 Natural vs. Synthetic: Which is Better?

-- Natural supplements: Use plant-based or food-derived ingredients, often easier for the body to absorb.
+- Natural supplements: Use plant-based or food-derived ingredients, which are often easier for the body to absorb.

-Always talk to a healthcare provider before starting new supplements.
+Before starting any new supplements, speak to your healthcare provider.
 Pair them with a balanced diet for the best results.
 No pill can replace whole foods entirely.

 Creating a Balanced Diet for Hair Wellness